Skip to main content

 The penalties for fraud depend upon the type of fraud, the number of victims, and the amount of financial loss.
 Punishment usually includes a prison sentence, an order of restitution to make the victim whole again, and fines.

 Fraud charges can carry a lengthy prison sentence.
-You need a strong defense from a knowledgeable attorney.
 Contact a criminal defense attorney near you to protect your legal rights.
+If you are the victim of fraud, consider contacting a consumer protection attorney near you.
+An experienced attorney can provide helpful legal advice regarding the following:

 Can I Solve This on My Own or Do I Need an Attorney?